SELLING YOUR HOME FOR CASH: 5 COSTLY REPAIRS YOU CAN AVOID

 Here are 5 costly repairs that could derail your home selling process:

-- FOUNDATION ISSUES: The reason I list the roof and foundation 1 and 2 is because these are typically the most costly repairs.
+2. FOUNDATION ISSUES: The reason I list the roof and foundation 1 and 2 is because these are typically the most costly repairs.
 A house’s foundation is one of its most important structural elements.
 Foundation shifts or cracks can lead to a whole home separating.
 Often, walls in homes with foundation issues will crack or different rooms of the house will be out of level.
 All these issues pose safety risks for the resident and if not addresses immediately, could lead to the home being condemned as unlivable.
 Although foundation issues can be daunting, they are definitely fixable.
 Additionally, reputable companies can guarantee lasting repairs.
 However, it will cost you; be prepared to spend $10,000 to $30,000 on a major foundation repair job.
 Look for cracks in the house’s concrete slab, watch out for rooms not in level and check the exterior foundation for crumbling.
 If there are apparent foundation issues, any real estate agent or conventional lending is out of the question.
 In fact, even most home buying companies will run from the situation.
-At National Cash Offer we consistently help sellers out of their tough foundation situations.

 CONVERSATIONS